iiroak/Minecraft-Utility-BossBarTools/README.md

 If you encounter any issues or have suggestions:
 1. Check that you have all required dependencies installed
 2. Verify your Minecraft and mod versions are compatible
-3. Check the game logs for any error messages containing "Boss Bar Killer"
+3. Check the game logs for any error messages containing "Boss Bar Tools"
 4. Open an issue on the project repository with detailed information

 ## 🤝 Contributing